kristopolous/EvDa/README.md

 And then have those keys in the data always reflect the selected things on the UI.

-Do we need to build the entire fucking application with Ember or Angular for this?
-Hellz no, that's totally redic.
-Come on man, be more reasonable.
-Here's a basic function that can do it:
+Do we need to build the Entire Application with Ember or Angular for this?
+Of course not!

+Here's a basic function that can easily do two-way databinding without trying to redefine javascript as something crazy-hard and really weird or annotating your HTML in order to satisfy some supposedly sophisticated library:

     function easy_bind(list) {

       // There's some claim that you can feature-test everything.
-Those
-      // people are living in magical fairy candy-land.
-There's a bunch
-      // of UI things that have no reasonable tests for beyond UA string
-      // matching.
-      var
+      // Some totally bogus claim, that is. var
         isiDevice = navigator.userAgent.match(/ip(hone|od|ad)/i),
         listenEvent = isiDevice ? 'touchend' : 'click';